ProjectSegfault/website/src/routes/members.md

 ---
 title: Members of the project
+description: A list of the members of Project Segfault!
 ---

 <div class="oh-fuck-center">

 # {title}

+## {description}

 <h2 style="color: #a44ef4"> Midou </h2>
 Project owner, manages the team.
 <p><a href="https://miicord.com" class="button midoucolored">His website</a> <a href="https://social.projectsegfau.lt/Midou" class="button pleromacolored">His Pleroma account</a></p>